 disturbances or external aggression.
 However, the laws thus made by the Parliament

-shall cease to have effect on the expiration of a period of six months after the
+shall cease to have an effect on the expiration of a period of six months after the

 Proclamation has ceased to operate, except as respects things done or omitted to be

 done before the expiry of the said period.
-Thus during emergency the Parliament can
+Thus during an emergency, the Parliament can

 legislate on subjects in all the three lists and the Federal Constitution gets converted